-With the Blue Cash Preferred® Card from American Express, you get a whopping 6 percent cash back at U.S. grocery stores on up to $6,000 in purchases each year.
+With the Blue Cash Preferred® Card from American Express, you get a whopping 6 percent cash back at U.S. grocery stores on up to $6,000 in purchases each year (the 1 percent).
 And we all have to eat, right?
 In fact, the average U.S. household family of four spends roughly $9,600 a year, or about $800 a month, on groceries.

 So by using this card each time you hit the grocery store, you’ll earn cold, hard dollars just for doing spending you were going to do anyway.